 We already know, how to add and delete layers, how to move them or change their opacity.
 Another essential operations is scaling (making the object bigger or smaller) or rotation.

 Free Transform is the basic tool for doing transformations.
 It works as any other regular tool, but it is not present in the toolbar.
 You can enable it by clicking Edit - Free Transform, or Alt + Ctrl + T.

 When you enable Free Transform, the transformation will be applied to the layers, that are currently selected, i.e. to the same layers (or their parts), which would be moved by the Move tool at that moment.
 As you enable it, the transformation rectangle will appear around the transformed content.
-It has four control points on corners, four control points on edges and the rotation center in the middle.
+It has four control points on corners, four control points on sides and the rotation center at the middle.

 Press and drag inside the rectangle to move it.
 Press and drag outside the rectangle to rotate it.
 Press and drag its corners to change its size.
-Press and drag its edge to scale it horizontally or vertically.
+Press and drag its sides to scale it horizontally or vertically.
 You can hold Shift to keep the aspect ratio, or hold Alt to scale it around the center.
-When the Ctrl key is down, press and drag the edge to skew the content.
+When the Ctrl key is down, press and drag the side to skew the content.

 Besides moving the rectangle, you can set transformation parameters directly in the top menu.
 Following parameters are available.